 It doesn’t, but I will.
 You go, Mayes, for doing the regional thing from the beginning.
 I’m sure your California wine list is still impressive and even though that space is shared now with many others, that’s okay, as an innovator a special glory is all your own.

-**Note re Source of Images: The first image above is believed in the public domain, the source is the New York Public Library (www.nypl.org), specifically here.
-The Cucamonga Valley image shown is entitled “View of Cucamonga Valley AVA from Cucamonga Peak” by Mitch Barrie – Flickr: Valley view.
-Licensed under CC BY-SA 2.0 via Wikimedia Commons .
-The URL for the source of the image is here.
-The third image is believed in the public domain and the source is here.
+Note re images: The first image above, believed in public domain, was sourced at New York Public Library, www.nypl.org, here.
+The second image, of Cucamonga Valley, is entitled “View of Cucamonga Valley AVA from Cucamonga Peak” by Mitch Barrie, and used under the terms of CC BY-SA 2.0 via Wikimedia Commons.
+Image was sourced via Wikipedia, here.
+The third image, believed in the public domain, was sourced at Wikipedia Commons, here.